SpaceVim/SpaceVim/docs/_posts/2018-09-27-use-vim-as-a-python-ide.md

 ### running code

-To run current script, you can press `SPC l r`, and a split window will be openen, the output of the script will be shown in this window.
+To run current script, you can press `SPC l r`, and a split window will open, the output of the script will be shown in this window.
 It is running asynchronously, and will not block your Vim.

 ![code runner](https://user-images.githubusercontent.com/13142418/46293837-1c5fbc00-c5c7-11e8-9f3c-c11504e2e04a.png)